-The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro
+The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots.

 Welding and cutting are very tough on footwear.
-Red-hot sparks and slag will continuously be raining down on them, finding every nook and cranny to land in.
+Red-hot sparks and slag will continuously rain down on them, finding every nook and cranny to land in.
 That would include shoe tops if that is what you happen to be wearing.

-Since shoes can be expensive and the skin on feet burns rather easily, let’s ensure we wear boots tucked up under a good pair of 100% cotton pants.
-The pant legs will keep all the hot steel out of your boots, eliminating painful burns.
+Since shoes can be expensive and the skin on feet burns rather easily, let’s ensure we wear boots tucked under a good pair of 100% cotton pants.
+The pant legs will keep all the hot steel out of your footwear, eliminating painful burns.

 Before moving on to other important boot details, these are is best footwear for welding I believe in and highly recommend: